Berber kings of Roman-era Tunisia: Micipsa, Jugurtha, Hiempsal

 Jugurtha (r.118–105 BC), the Berber king of Numidia (to the west of the Province) and grandson of the revered king Masinissa (r.
 202–148 BC), was well known to his Roman allies.
 In part due to the favors he gave to Roman politicians, Jugurtha had managed to enlarge the scope of his power; yet eventually his dealings resulted in a notorious bribery scandal at Rome.
 Jugurtha's assassinations of his regal cousins, his military aggression and overreach, and his slaughter of Italian traders at Cirta led to war with Rome.

 The war's prosecution involved the hands-on participation of two controversial Roman political and military leaders.
 Gaius Marius celebrated his triumph due to his success in finishing Rome's long war against Jugurtha.
 A wealthy novus homo and populares, Marius was the first Roman general to enlist proletari (landless citizens) into his army; as a politician he was chosen Consul an unprecedented seven times (107, 104–100, 86), but his career ended badly.
 On the opposing side politically, the optimate Lucius Cornelius Sulla Felix, later Consul (88, 80), and Dictator (82–79), had served as quaestor under Marius in Numidia.
 In 106 Sulla had persuaded Bocchus I of Mauritania to hand over Jurgurtha, which ended the war.
 This conflict was later (c.
-40 BC) described by the ancient Roman political writer Sallust (86–35), in his well-known monograph Belum Jugurthinum.Abdallah Laroui, in his L'Histoire du Maghreb: Un essai de synthèse (Paris: Librairie François Maspero 1970), translated as The History of the Maghrib.
-An Interpretive Essay (Princeton University 1977), 30, makes this comment:"The history of the long war waged by Roman armies is as much the history of the inner contradictions of the Roman republic... as of Jugurtha's revolt.
-Jugurtha's action may or may not have been a conscious effort to unite all the Berbers in a patriotic war; Sallust's account offers no proof either way, since to him Jugurtha was a mere pretext for airing a moral judgment on Rome and its leaders.".
+40 BC) described by the ancient Roman political writer Sallust (86–35), in his well-known monograph Belum Jugurthinum.

 Thereafter Hiempsal II (r.
 106–60), a nephew of Jugurtha, became king of Numidia.
 During an armed phase of political-economic struggle for Rome between populares led by Marius and optimates under Sulla, Hiempsal II apparently favored the aristocratic Sulla.
 In 88 BC after Sulla's army entered Rome nearly unopposed, the aging Marius was forced to flee to Africa to seek asylum.
 King Hiempsal welcomed Marius, but decided to hold his guest prisoner.
 Marius sensed the danger and effected his escape.

 Later Hiempsal lost his crown for several years.
 The populares being led by Marius and Cinna, allies of Cinna deposed Hiempsal favor of "a Numidian pretender named Iarbus".
 But Cinna was killed, and a shift in the Roman struggle favored the optimate Sulla, who emerged victorious in November of 82.
 Marius committed suicide, and Sulla sent the young Pompey to Numidia to restore Hiempsal to the throne.